FAQ, Terms of Business, Customer Information, Imprint, Privacy Statement

-We try to keep our shipping costs as low as possible.
-Currently, the following rates apply:
+We try to keep our shipping costs as low as possible and we have eaten up several raises in postage costs.
+There is a limit, though.
+From January 01, 2020 the following rates apply:

 All rates include a tracking number and limited insurance.
 For an exact quote, please use the shipping calculator during checkout.